-I am usually in charge of bringing dessert for family gatherings, and I try to bring something different every time.
+I usually bring dessert as well as another dish for our family Super Bowl party and I try to bring something different every time.
 Cake pops are everywhere, but I have never made them.
-I have wondered how difficult they would be to make and it turns out that they are pretty simple to put together.
+I wondered how difficult they would be to make.
+It turns out that they are pretty simple to put together.

 I chose to use milk chocolate and white chocolate for the shell.
-I could not find any gluten free candy melts readily available in stores near me on short notice.
 I will be storing my cake pops in the refrigerator until dessert time.
+If you would like to set your cake pops out, Use vegetarian candy melts for the outside coating.

 Fun and adorable, cake pops are easy to make and delicious.
 Choose home made or store bought cake and frosting.